redhat-appstudio/managed-gitops/docs/environment-api/introduction.md

 - For the purposes of this document, I will use 'Konflux', the latest name, as of this writing, February 2024.
 - However, the code/API referenced in this document has been deprecated, will no longer be used, and will be removed from the Konflux project.

-For more information on the Environment API, see this [long, detailed document I wrote](https://github.com/redhat-appstudio/managed-gitops/blob/main/docs/environment-api/environment-api-proposal-v3.md) which details the final cross-organization agreement on how this API would work within Konflux.
+For more information on the Environment API, see the [detailed document I wrote](https://github.com/redhat-appstudio/managed-gitops/blob/main/docs/environment-api/environment-api-proposal-v3.md) which details the final cross-organization agreement on how this API would work within Konflux.

 ## Big Picture
+- Konflux concepts (and K8s custom resources): `Application`, `Component`, `Environment`, `Snapshot`, `SnapshotEnvironmentBinding`

 - You define an `Application`. (e.g. `bank-loan-app`)
 	- **NOTE**: ZERO relation to Argo CD's Application custom resource (CR)/concept, put this out of your mind here in this context.
 They just happen share a name 😀
 	- In this document, I'll use "Argo CD Application" when I specifically mean that.
 - You define `Components`, which are the child components of that Application (e.g. `frontend` in Node, `backend` in Java, `database` in PSQL)
+    - A Component is a single version of a single container
 - You define `Environment`s, which are the K8s clusters that you wish to deploy that Application to (only K8s clusters are supported)
     - e.g. `test`, `staging`, `prod-eu`, `prod-us`
 	- A DAG, e.g. dev -> test -> staging -> prod.
 Can be single or multiple children (for example, see last deployment in this example.)
     - ![Relationships between resources](Stages.png)
+    - Automated/Manual promotion in this diagram refers to whether human intervention is required to promote from a parent Enviroment to a child Environment:
+        - Automated: Immediately promote to the next child on status of Healthy.
+        - Manual: Wait for a human to tell us to promote to the next child in the DAG.
 - You define a `Snapshot`, which is a particular version of your Application (and specifically, of its constituent Components). (e.g. `bank-loan-app-v2-(commit id)`)
+    - Snapshot defines container image for each component.
 - The actual deployment of a Snapshot (specific version of an Application) to an Environment (specific k8s cluster) is performed via a `SnapshotEnvironmentBinding`
-	- `SnapshotEnvironmentBinding` defines *(Application, Snapshot, Environment)* tuple
+	- `SnapshotEnvironmentBinding` (SEB) defines *(Application, Snapshot, Environment)* tuple
 	- tuple: Application A, of version S, should be deployed to Environment E
+    - Multiple SEBs can target a single environment
-- Finally, `SnapshotEnvironmentBinding` is translated (reconciled, via K8s controller) into 1 or more Argo CD Application
+- Finally, `SnapshotEnvironmentBinding` is translated (reconciled, via K8s controller) into 1 or more Argo CD Applications
-- Thus, all of these abstractions **ultimately boil down into Argo CD Application CRs** (custom resources) deploying to K8s clusters.
+- Thus, all of these abstractions **ultimately boil down into 1 or more Argo CD Application CRs** (custom resources) deploying to K8s clusters.